martinzane/dotfiles/docs/README.md

 This is a quick overview of the main software used in this setup.

-The complete list can be found [docs/software.md](/docs/software.md).
+The complete list can be found in [docs/software.md](/docs/software.md).

 | Component | Software |
 | -------- | ------- |